Good Works Auto Repair on

 Congratulations!
 Reaching the age of driving – and having your parents entrust you with their car or a car of your own – is a major milestone in life!
 Driving and having a car isn’t just about looking good behind the wheel and being able to go places on your own, however.
 Driving is also about being responsible and safe.
 We’ve put together the following videos to help you get started with car ownership – and who knows, if you take care of all these things, you’ll probably even impress your parents with your skill and knowledge!

-What to do if your battery is dead : Without the battery, your car simply won’t be going anywhere.
+Without the battery, your car simply won’t be going anywhere.
 Unfortunately, battery lifespan is typically only a few years, and in extreme temperatures, that lifespan is even shorter.
 If the battery is weak or dead because a light was left on, it can typically be jumped from another car or a jump box.
-Watch this video to learn how.
+Watch the video below to learn how.